cling-com/cling-sync/README.md

 ### Output Size

-Using the standard Go compiler (default), the WASM binary is quite huge (about 5MB).
+Using the standard Go compiler (default), the Wasm binary is quite huge (about 5MB).

 To compile using [TinyGo](https://tinygo.org/), use the `--optimize` flag: